 One story in the 70s featured him going bowling with Betty and having an epiphany that he could just be friends with a girl without any of that mushy romantic stuff.

 Depending on the Writer: Jughead's woman-hating can vary, as some arcs actually show him with an interest in some girls.
-Also, he's either one of the a lazy, poor student, or one of the smartest kids in school in spite of his laziness.
+Also, he's either one of the a lazy, poor student, in spite of his intellect, or one of the best students in school.

 He was so much used to this, that, in one story, when Mr. Weatherbee decreed that Jughead be addressed by his first name, Juggie couldn't even respond to anyone calling him.